Serving Denver, CO

 How much can Denver homeowners get?

-Based on a median home value of $560,000 in the Denver area, a typical HECM borrower at current rates might access:
+Based on a median home value of $560,000 in the Denver area, a typical HECM borrower at current rates might access, after typical closing costs:

 Age 65